Series 1 - Episode 11

 - The camera script originally belonging to Sylvia Langdon-Down has many pencilled-in alterations, one of which is the correction of the name of the actor playing Kollakis; Barry Ross is corrected to Harry Ross.
 One hopes "Barry" didn't end up in the broadcast credits!
 Carole Bowyer's name is misspelled "Boyer" and Richard Nellor's name is misspelled "Neller"; neither are corrected (but as Carole is frequently credited as Boyer, she may have elected to use that spelling already by 1961).

-- In Dave Rogers' book The Ultimate Avengers (page 21, Boxtree 1995 first impression) there is an anecdote from Patrick Downing about this episode :
+- In The Ultimate Avengers by Dave Rogers (Boxtree first impression paperback 1995, p.
+21) there is an anecdote from Patrick Downing about this episode :

 ‘Designer Patrick Downing tells me that the script for Please Don’t Feed the Animals called for a swimming pool.
 “It took two weeks to build, in Teddington Number One studio - and I overspent the budget enormously!”.
 To get the money from the producers, Patrick and director Don Leaver staged a mock fight which ended with Leaver throwing Downing (who had borrowed a spare set of clothes from Wardrobe) into the water.
 They got the extra money.There are some film inserts which use the pit so we must assume it was these scenes that used that, and there was a smaller set with the kiosk in studio 2 where this episode was mostly filmed when they did the "as live" take.